KidsNFilm Multimedia Presents

 Cinematic Arts, Marin School of the Arts

 Diego Argueta was a former student and juror for Kids N Film.
 Thanks to the program Diego decided to pursue film throughout his high school career.
 Diego attended the Marin School of the Arts where he was enrolled in the Cinematic Arts division for all four years learning a variety of skills and roles like writing, producing, and directing, among others to work on his own "assignments" Diego is working on his final MSA Film: Track Runner.
 After the end of the school year, Diego will go to Los Angles to pursue further education in his passion for film.

 Zach St. John

 The International Kids N Film Festival is pleased to have Zach return for his 3rd year as a juror.
 Born and raised in the Napa Valley and eventually relocating to Benicia, Zach is 13 years old and has been active in the performing arts for five years.
 His recent roles include playing the lead role in "Dragon Of The Winds" and as Chorus for "A Thousand Cranes."
 He has also appeared in several Kids N Film projects including Kids On COVID, Choices, The Note, and more.

 When he's not on stage, Zach also enjoys stage production and video and short film editing.
-Zach is in his seventh year of Boy Scouts and his hobbies include coding, golf, swimming, and playing with his miniature pinscher, Rex.
+His hobbies include coding, golf, swimming, and playing with his miniature pinscher, Rex.